numbas/numbas-extension-random-person/README.md

 ## Ways this can be improved

-* The dataset from England and Wales is baked-in to the extension at the moment.
-It would be good to add an option to provide your own data.
 * Apart from names, what else should be randomised?
 Jobs?
 * Gender's a complicated topic, so I'm very open to suggestions for improvements in the way it's handled.
-* Other languages!
 * A function which populates the scope with variables for the pronouns, and verb conjugation, so you don't have to set them up yourself in each question.
 Or maybe functions like `they(person)`, equivalent to `person['pronouns']['they']`.

 ## Copyright